 The Civil Code also contains a statutory duty of good faith.
 This duty is broader than the duty of fair dealing under the provincial franchise legislation, as it applies to the negotiation as well as the performance and enforcement of franchise agreements.

 The Charter of the French Language mandates French as the required language of doing business in Québec and in the workplace in Québec.
 "Doing business" applies to forms, advertising (including websites), posters and signs.
 In addition, if a French version of a trademark has been registered, it must be used by a franchised business in Québec.

 While the Charter requirements typically result in the equal use of French and English, there are some provisions, such as those governing the use of signs and posters, where the use of the French language must be "markedly predominant."
 This usually means a French-to-English ratio of two-to-one in size of wording or number of items.

 In the workplace, working documents must be available in French, including software if French-language versions exist.

-Franchising is a significant and well-recognized means of doing business in the province of Québec, and although there are specific laws intended to preserve and entrench the French language in the province, they are usually not difficult to comply with.
+Franchising is a significant and well-recognized means of doing business in the province of Québec, and although there are specific laws intended to preserve and entrench the French language in the province, they are usually easily complied with.